zdf-opensource/recommendations-pa-base/README.md

 # P/A base
 This repository contains models, logic and abstractions for P/A components.

-:warning: There are also some models in this repository which are currently under development/evaluation.
+There are also some models in this repository which are currently under development/evaluation.
 ***

 ## Installation of pa-base in dependent projects